 Characteristic:

-• - acute allergic reaction of lightning type;
+• - acute allergic reaction of the lightning type;

-• main reasons: taking antibiotics, sulfonamides, analgesics, some products.
-Angioedema often occurs after a bee or wasp sting, especially in the face, tongue, eyes;
+• main reasons: taking antibiotics, sulfonamides, analgesics, certain products.
+Angioedema often occurs after a bee or wasp sting, especially in the area of the face, tongue, eyes;

-• pronounced swelling of the face, lips, cheeks, eyelids, purple blisters are noticeable on the body, the diameter is 5 mm to 10 cm or more.
-The tissues swell at a high speed, the blisters brighten, the edges are framed by a red border;
+• pronounced swelling of the face, lips, cheeks, eyelids, purple blisters are noticeable on the body, diameter - 5 mm to 10 cm or more.
+The tissues swell at a high rate, the blisters become lighter, the edges are framed by a red border;

-• the tongue, palate, larynx swell noticeably, the patient suffocates;
+• the tongue, palate, and larynx visibly swell, the patient suffocates;

-• edema appears on the internal organs.
-Signs of dangerous reactions: headache, stomachache, discomfort is felt in the area of the chest, genitals;
+• swelling appears on the internal organs.
+Signs of dangerous reactions: headache, stomach ache, discomfort is felt in the chest area, genitals;

-• to save a life, the patient must take a fast-acting antihistamine, for example, or.
-It is obligatory to call an ambulance, especially with the development of angioedema in children.
-An acute reaction must be quickly stopped (there is no more than half an hour in reserve), otherwise a fatal outcome is possible due to suffocation against the background of compression of the larynx.
+• To save life, the patient must take a fast-acting antihistamine, such as or.
+It is mandatory to call an ambulance, especially with the development of angioedema in children.
+An acute reaction must be stopped quickly (there is no more than half an hour left), otherwise death is possible due to suffocation due to compression of the larynx.

 Atopic dermatitis